Sodam Yat: Introduction

 Sodam Yat is a prophesied future member of the Green Lantern Corps, created by Alan Moore and is first mentioned in "Tygers", a story in Tales of the Green Lantern Corps Annual #2.
 He is mentioned in passing to Abin Sur by a demon named Qull of the Five Inversions, who had been imprisoned on the planet Ysmault by the Guardians of the Universe.
 As a Daxamite (a race which descended from Kryptonians with inherent Superman-like powers) with a power ring, he would be nearly unstoppable.
 Despite this, in Qull's prophecy, he is still defeated as part of the final destruction of the Green Lantern Corps.

 Alan Moore planned to use the character in his proposed story, "Twilight of the Superheroes", which went unpublished.
 In the proposal that was leaked onto the Internet, the Daxamite Green Lantern is named "Sodal Yat" and is also referred to as "The Ultimate Green Lantern".
 In that story, Sodal Yat is the last of an army of aliens to attack Superman.
-The Man of Steel defeats many Green Lanterns, Thanagarians, and the Martian Manhunter before finally being killed by Sodam Yat.
+The Man of Steel defeats many Green Lanterns, Thanagarians, and Martian Manhunter before Yat kills him.
 The character would subsequently go unused until 2006.